MartinFeineis/Library/README.md

 # Script Library Repo

-The intention of this repository is to have some scripts, commands and code snippets handy when I need them.
-(As I would have been happy to have in some job interviews)
+This is where I put scripts, commands and code snippets of importance to me to grant myself super human memory.

-First change through vim
+Feel free to browse...